drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: CONTROL_VECTOR_CONC

 	A subset of the state vector concentration species that will be updated by assimilation.
 Although an update for all members of the state vector will be calculated, only the species listed in this array will have that update saved.
 This allows a wide range of species to be considered in the update calculation process but only a smaller, more tightly coupled subset of species to actually be changed and passed to GEOS-Chem.
 The goal is to tamp down on noise.
 Again, in many simulations the state vector and control vector entries will be identical.
+Note that this can be left empty to do a pure emissions optimization without adjusting concentrations.

 .. option:: STATE_VECTOR_CONC_REPRESENTATION